semacu/2022-intro-command-line/README.md

 ### Setup

-The data available for the practical is available to download [here]
+The data that we will use in the practical is available to download [here](https://github.com/semacu/2021-intro-command-line/blob/main/data/shell_data.zip).
+Click the `Download` button

 ### License